 To report problems and get other answers to questions regarding your weekly garbage pickup or trash around the container, contact the Solid Waste Management Division at (559) 621-1452.
 The accumulation of garbage, trash, appliances, car parts, old furniture, scrap materials, and plant clippings is considered a public nuisance.

-The Neighborhood Revitalization Division is dedicated to the concept of education as empowerment.
-The Division’s outreach program is happy to help arrange a presentation or question-and-answer session.
+The School Area Team is dedicated to the concept of education as empowerment.
+The Team’s outreach program is happy to help arrange a presentation or question-and-answer session.
 We can provide translators and have a variety of presentations, flyers, and handouts to share with the public To find out more, visit our Community Outreach Link or call us at (559) 621-8400.

 Recreational vehicles may be parked or stored on private property as long as: